Last Updated on

 Being an excellent digestive with a rich aroma, carom seeds are added to fatty, rich and deep-fried dishes like pakoras, potatoes and breads.

 You can also add carom seeds to fruit, spice rubs and even soups.

-The best way to add carom seeds to dishes is to briefly fry it in fat or even dry roast the seeds before adding.
+The best way to use carom seeds is to briefly fry it in fat or even dry roast the seeds before adding to a dish.